-The accompanying statutory statements of admitted assets, liabilities and surplus include \$4,204,000 and \$4,037,000 at December 31, 2019 and 2018, respectively, in other liabilities related to this plan.
+The Company sponsors a nonqualified defined benefit pension plan for specified independent members of the Board of Directors.
+The benefit is an annuity form of payment, based upon current compensation and years-of-service, and is limited to a maximum benefit period of 12 years.
+The accompanying statutory statements of admitted assets, liabilities and surplus include \$2,422,000 and \$2,609,000 at December 31, 2020 and 2019, respectively, in other liabilities related to this plan.